 The Group manages the exposure limits in line with the Regulation of the European Parliament and of the Council on prudential requirements for credit institutions and investment firms (CRR) so that the Group does not incur an exposure, after taking into account the effect of the credit risk to a client or group of connected clients the value of which exceeds 25% of its eligible capital.
-Where that client is an institution or where a group of connected clients includes one or more institutions, that value must not exceed 25% of the institution's eligible capital or EUR 150 million, whichever is higher, provided that the sum of exposure values, after taking into account the effect of the credit risk mitigation in relation to all connected clients that are not institutions, does not exceed 25% of the institution's eligible capital.
+Where that client is an institution's eligible capital or EUR 150 million, whichever is higher, provided that the sum of exposure values, after taking into account the effect of all connected clients that are not institutions, does not exceed 25% of the institution's eligible capital.